Blue Cross and Blue Shield of Minnesota Initiative Aims to Catalyze Creative Solutions to Health Inequities

 Denden Eritrean Youth Development Association of Minnesota will work within the local Eritrean-American and broader East African-American community to raise awareness about and develop solutions to the challenges people in the community faces related to healthy living.

-Dream of Wild Health will lead and organize summer youth programming designed to is to restore health and well-being in the Native American community by recovering knowledge of and access to healthy Indigenous foods and lifeways.
+Dream of Wild Health will lead and organize summer youth programming designed to restore health and well-being in the Native American community by recovering knowledge of and access to healthy Indigenous foods and lifeways.

 Exercisabilities, Inc. will implement and evaluate a curriculum designed to increase access to physical activity and healthy living skills for individuals with disabilities, trauma and/or addiction living in residential group homes.